How to file a South Dakota annual report

 The South Dakota annual report is your company's mandatory yearly update to the Secretary of State.
 Each year, you confirm who owns the business, where it operates, and which registered agent is authorized to accept official mail.
 This isn't optional, as it's the legal checkpoint that ensures your corporation, LLC, or nonprofit remains in good standing and visible in the state's public database.

-The process is straightforward: review pre-filled details online or update a paper form, sign, and pay the required fee.
+The process is straightforward: review pre-filled details online or complete a paper form, sign, and pay the required fee.

 Who has to file a South Dakota annual report?